GARN Youth Hub - Rights Of Nature

 Youth Hub Facilitators

-Members of the Youth Hub will elect at least three Hub Facilitators for a duration of the coming 12 months.
-The goal of these facilitators is to ensure a smooth and professional progression of the Hub in terms of memebership involvement, outreach and education for the coming year.
+Members of the Youth Hub will elect at least three Hub Facilitators for a duration of one year.
+The goal of these facilitators is to ensure a smooth and professional progression of the Hub in terms of membership involvement, outreach and education for the coming year.

-Youth Hub Governance Lead: Create strategic plan and monitor progress towards objectives, liaison with the GARN global office, and help to create and monitor budget and possible sources of funding.
+Youth Hub Governance Lead: Create strategic plans and monitor progress towards objectives, liaison with the GARN global office, and help to create and monitor budget and possible sources of funding.

-Youth Hub Membership Lead: Bring in new members, and to communicate with our current member base (we have a mailchimp account), organize database, and develop partnerships with other youth groups and organizations.
+Youth Hub Membership Lead: Bring in new members, and to communicate with our current member base, organize database, and develop partnerships with other youth groups and organizations.
 Be the first point of contact for the Hub, receive and respond to any email inquiries concerning the Hub.

 Meet our Facilitators